Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 Error: angular 4 Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource
 Solution: https://stackoverflow.com/questions/44046778/no-access-control-allow-origin-for-angular-cli-localhost4200

+## 6. Frontend Menu

+The Canvas frontend is a SPA (Single Page Application) that presents one form to the user instead of several web pages.
+This form has the following areas:
+Main menu at the top, each with a drop-down sub-menu.
+Working space in the middle (where other forms are placed).
+A table will be used to display several rows at once.
+On occasion, a button bar will be displayed at the top of the working space.
+Actions like Add, Edit, Delete form part of the table and not part of the button bar.

+This is the startup form for the frontend:

+There are lots of features built in:
+Share dashboards with team members, mark your favourite dashboards Schedule the dashboards as email reports daily/weekly/monthly Export chart widgets as image or export the data in CSV format, ability to even obtain raw data for widget in CSV format Compare data for two date ranges, allows to visualise the comparative performance for two time periods Explore data allows to play with data and visualisations, very helpful for exploring the datasets without need to create widgets or dashboards
+Business Alerting allows ability to define rules on metrics that will trigger alert, very useful to keep check of drastic drop/increase in any metric
+Data extracts provides capability to get new dataset in the metric store by writing a SQL on top of granular data in the data warehouse
+Custom drill-downs, conditional formatting, derived metrics etc. are the customised features that helps more with data visualisations

 _____

 # MD cheatsheet